 What Is the National Stock Exchange?

 The National Stock Exchange of India Limited is the biggest financial market in India.
 Established in 1992, NSE was established as a refined and electronic market, and now it is a fully automated electronic platform.
 NSE is the world’s largest derivative exchange by number of contracts and the third largest in cash equities by number of trades.
-In 1994, stock trading began on NSE with the introduction of the wholesale debt market and a cash market segment.
+In 1994, stock trading began on the NSE with the introduction of the wholesale debt market and a cash market segment.
 The exchange was established to bring enhanced transparency to the Indian stock market.

 Currently, NSE conducts transactions in equity and wholesale debt markets.
 The NIFTY 50 Index is one of the most widely popular offerings of the NSE, which monitors the largest assets in the Indian equity market and represents the majority of total market capitalisation.